tarantool/doc/doc/reference/reference_rock/dbms.rst

 Tarantool supplies DBMS connector modules with the module manager for Lua, LuaRocks.
 So the connector modules may be called "rocks".

-The Tarantool rocks allow for connecting to an SQL server and executing SQL statements the same way that a MySQL or PostgreSQL client does.
+The Tarantool rocks allow for connecting to SQL servers and executing SQL statements the same way that a MySQL or PostgreSQL client does.
 The SQL statements are visible as Lua methods.
 Thus Tarantool can serve as a "MySQL Lua Connector" or "PostgreSQL Lua Connector", which would be useful even if that was